techidaily/site-games-able/source/_posts/detecting-digital-disconnectors-on-series-sx.md

  From here, you should be able to see your friend's most recently unlocked Achievement and how long ago it was unlocked.
 You know your friend is appearing offline if they are offline but have unlocked Achievements recently.

- Alternatively, you can[compare gaming statistics with a friend on your Xbox Series X|S](https://www.makeuseof.com/xbox-how-to-compare-gaming-stats-with-friends/) to provide direct Achievement comparisons with the games you have been playing.
+ Alternatively, you can [compare gaming statistics with a friend on your Xbox Series X|S](https://www.makeuseof.com/xbox-how-to-compare-gaming-stats-with-friends/) to provide direct Achievement comparisons with the games you have been playing.

 ## 4\.
 Use the Time Played Feature for Specific Xbox Games

  A final way you can tell if one of your Xbox friends is appearing offline is by checking a friend's**Time played** statistic in a specific Xbox game.

- Because Xbox allows you to[check the time played for any Xbox Series X|S game](https://www.makeuseof.com/how-to-check-time-played-on-xbox-series-xs/) , if you have a game you know the offline person has been playing, you can tell in real-time if they are playing a game despite being offline.
+ Because Xbox allows you to [check the time played for any Xbox Series X|S game](https://www.makeuseof.com/how-to-check-time-played-on-xbox-series-xs/) , if you have a game you know the offline person has been playing, you can tell in real-time if they are playing a game despite being offline.
 To do this, follow these steps:

 * Press the**Xbox button** to open the Guide menu on your Xbox.
 * Highlight the options for**People** and select**Friends** .